 This article started with a simple question: “Why does this enemy need to exist?”.
 And by trying to answer this question we talked about all the topics that truly matter in the creation of a new enemy.

-We talked about their opposition to the player, and what makes this player: his human side (the 3 categories of player’s skills) as well as the avatar he embodies (its abilities and specificities).
+We talked about their opposition to the player, and what makes this player: his human side (the 3 categories of the player’s skills) as well as the avatar he embodies (its abilities and specificities).

-We talked about what composes an enemy (its AI, behavior and reactions, its own abilities and its unique metrics).
+We talked about what composes an enemy (its AI, behavior and reactions, its own abilities, and its unique metrics).

 We talked about players’ behaviors and the duality between how they want to play our games versus how WE want them to play it.